CoolmanCZ/upp_cmake/README.md

 ## TODO
 - Support of the precompiled headers (PCH) for MSVC

+## DONE
-- Resolve problem to build DLL,SO as target with flagPCH
+- Resolve problem to build DLL,SO as target with flagPCH (The problem disappeared after refactoring of the PCH code.)

 ## Flags
 Build and configuration flags, that are taken into account by the GenerateCMakeFiles-lib.sh script.